CprimeLearningLabs/terraform-azure-intro/labs/lab-5.2-Module_Create/lab5.2-creating_a_module.md

   * port mapping  (key-value pairs to set the protocol, frontend_port, and backend_port of the load balancer rule)
   * health probe (key-value pairs to set the protocol, port, and path of the load balancer health probe)

-Add these to the variables.tf code.
+Add these to the load-balancer/variables.tf code.
 Compare your code to the solution below (or in the load-balancer/variables.tf file in the solution folder).

 <details>